garysheng/faithwalk-os/principles/listen-to-heavenly-music.md

 No denomination has a monopoly on great Christian music.
 Explore different styles and find what connects your heart to God's frequency.

 We've crossed a threshold where there's sufficient high-quality Christian music available that eliminates excuses for listening to spiritually problematic content.
 The abundance of good options means you don't have to choose between artistic quality and spiritual health.

+Worth noting that many people doing Christian music are still operating in pride and seeking glory for themselves rather than God.
+Does this taint the spiritual impact of the music?
+Probably.

 ## Recognition and Practice